alien4cloud/alien4cloud-go-client/examples/create-deploy-app/README.md

 ## Running this example

-Compile this example on your workstation:
+Build this example:

 ```
 cd examples/create-deploy-app
 go build -o deploy
 ```

-Now, run this application providing in arguments:
+Now, run this example providing in arguments:
 * the Alien4Cloud URL
 * credentials of a user who has the **Application Manager** role
 * the name of the application that will be create